Badaling: Bus

 The 877 bus runs frequently between Deshengmen Bus Station (adjacent to the Jishuitan station on Line 2 and Line 19 of Beijing Subway) and Badaling Great Wall.

 Fame

-It was here that President Richard Nixon and his wife, accompanied by Vice Premier Li Xiannian, visited on February 24, 1972, during his historic journey to China.
+It was here that US President Richard Nixon and his wife Pat Nixon, accompanied by Vice Premier Li Xiannian, visited on 24 February 1972, during his historic journey to China.
 Many other world leaders have made a trip to the site including Margaret Thatcher, Ronald Reagan and Mikhail Gorbachev.

 Badaling and the expressway were the site of the finishing circuit of the Urban Road Cycling Course in the 2008 Summer Olympics.
 Laps of the circuit passed through gates in the wall.

 Internal traffic

 Funicular

 Badaling Great Wall Funicular starts from the opposite of Zhan Tianyou Memorial Hall and goes to the fourth floor of the best viewing point of Badaling Great Wall-South.